reactjs/react.dev/src/content/reference/react/Suspense.md

 }
 ```

 The server HTML will include the loading indicator.
-It will be replaced by the `Chat` component on the client.
+It will be replaced by the `Chat` Component on the client.

 ---